-9. Time bar for lodging a complaint There is a time bar for lodging a complaint with the EOC or to take legal If the person who is sexually harassed intends to lodge a complaint with the EOC, he/she should take action within 12 months after the incident occurred.
+9. Time bar for lodging a complaint

+- There is a time bar for lodging a complaint with the EOC or to take legal action.
+If the person who is sexually harassed intends to lodge a complaint with the EOC, he / she should take action within 12 months after the incident occurred.
 Otherwise, the EOC will not handle the case unless there are justifiable reasons for the delay.
-Any decision to take legal proceedings to the District Court should be made within 24 months after the incident occurred.
-Having considered that any delay could cause difficulty to the investigation and the collection of evidence, the organisation can set a time bar for lodging complaints.
-However, the time bar should be reasonable and should take into account that the victim may postpone lodging a complaint due to the post-incident anxiety and distress suffered by him/her.
+Any decision to take legal proceedings to the District Court should be made within 24 months after the incident occurred. - Having considered that any delay could cause difficulty to the investigation and the collection of evidence, the organisation can set a time bar for lodging complaints.
+However, the time bar should be reasonable and should take into account that the victim may postpone lodging a complaint due to the post-incident anxiety and distress suffered by him / her.
 With a view to avoiding victims being discouraged by the time bar, organisations may specify that delayed complaints with justifiable reasons would be handled at the organisation's own discretion.

+10. Disciplinary or Other Appropriate Actions

-10. Disciplinary Action The policy should state the specific disciplinary actions to which sexual П harassment acts could lead and what the maximum penalty is, for verbal written warning, attending instance. or counseling sessions/anti-sexual harassment training, being dismissed, etc. that may be taken by the organisation should also be stated. instance, if the case involves criminal offences, the organisation will report it to the police.
-On top of the aforementioned disciplinary action, the two parties may include other terms in their mutually agreed settlement agreement after conciliation (if they choose to settle the matter through conciliation), for instance, making apologies and paying
+• The policy should state the specific disciplinary or other actions to which sexual harassment acts could lead and what the maximum penalty is, for instance, verbal or written warning, attending counselling sessions / anti-sexual harassment training, suspension, being dismissed, expulsion, etc. Actions that may be taken by the organisation should also be stated.
+For example, if the case involves criminal offences, the organisation will report it to the police.
+On top of the aforementioned disciplinary action, the two parties may include other terms in their mutually agreed settlement agreement after conciliation (if they choose to settle the matter through conciliation), for instance, making apologies and paying compensation.